Skip to content

 Trials and Tribulations

 Trials and Tribulations was a programme of scenes from Shakespeare, loosely based around trials in the various plays.
 Scenes were chosen and adapted by John Marwick and were directed by a number of people: Lian Butcher, Anna Rodgers, Emannuel E Garcia, John Marwick, Anne Manchester, and Laurence Ward.
+Watch the full production on YouTube Watch a scene from Othello directed by Emannuel E Garcia as part of this production Watch the full production on YouTube A scene from Othello on YouTube directed by Emannuel E Garcia as part of this production

 Taking Steps